-Banana Walnut Cake with Mocha Buttercream ~ this little banana snack cake topped with a decadent chocolatey frosting is definitely a step above the rest!
+Banana Walnut Cake with Mocha Buttercream ~ this moist and nutty banana snack cake topped with a decadent chocolatey frosting is definitely a step above the rest!

 This little cake deserves a recurring spot on your fall baking schedule for sure.
 You don’t need a special occasion to make it…and apart from the generous lashing of mocha frosting I consider it very wholesome.
 Have a piece as a mid-morning pick me up, and share the rest with the kids after school.
 This cake has mysterious restorative properties.
 Which might, or might not, have something to do with a shot of espresso.

 Did I mention that the cake is a one bowl deal?
 I’m trying to do that whenever possible when I’m developing recipes, I think it makes a huge difference.
 A simple recipe like this shouldn’t involve hauling out the big machinery ;) A bowl and electric beaters are all you really need.
 Less clean up means more time for what’s really important…devouring this cake!

 - 2 very ripe bananas